Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Experiments

 \section{Experiments}

-In the following section, we illustrate and discuss the comparison between the acquisition functions for both single-fidelity and multifidelity Bayesian optimization over a set of benchmark problems conceived to stress the algorithms highlighting advantages and weaknesses of the different learning criteria in presence of challenging mathematical properties of the objective function \cite{mainini2022analytical}.
-For this comparative study, we consider the expected improvement (Section \ref{s:EI}), probability of improvement (PI) (Section \ref{s:PI}), and Max-Value Entropy Search (MES) (Section \ref{s: MES}) for the single-fidelity frameworks and their multifidelity counterparts Multifidelity Expected Improvement (MFEI) (Section \ref{s: MFEI}), Multifidelity Probability of Improvement (MFPI) (Section \ref{s:MFPI}) and Multifidelity Max-Value Entropy Search (MFMES) (Section \ref{s:MFMES}).
+This section investigates and compares the performance of the acquisition functions for both single-fidelity and multifidelity Bayesian optimization considering a set of benchmark problems conceived to stress those algorithms.
+The objective is to highlight advantages and opportunities offered by different learning principles over challenging mathematical properties of the objective function, which are frequently encountered in real-world engineering and scientific problems. \cite{mainini2022analytical}.
+In particular, this comparative study considers the expected improvement (Section \ref{s:EI}), probability of improvement (PI) (Section \ref{s:PI}), and Max-Value Entropy Search (MES) (Section \ref{s: MES}) for the single-fidelity frameworks, and their multifidelity counterparts Multifidelity Expected Improvement (MFEI) (Section \ref{s: MFEI}), Multifidelity Probability of Improvement (MFPI) (Section \ref{s:MFPI}) and Multifidelity Max-Value Entropy Search (MFMES) (Section \ref{s:MFMES}).

-We impose the same initial condition for both the single-fidelity and multifidelity algorithms.
-The initial setting include: (i) the number of samples $\NumObs_0^{(\LevFid)}$ for each level of fidelity $\LevFid$ that defines the initial dataset to compute the first surrogate model of the objective function, (ii) the computational cost assigned to each level of fidelity $\CompCost^{(\LevFid)}$, and (iii) the maximum computational budget $\Budget_{max}$ allocated for each benchmark problem defined linearly with the dimensionality $\Dim$ of the problem $\Budget_{max}= 100 \Dim$, where the budget $\Budget = \sum \CompCost_{\IterOpt}^{(\LevFid)}$ and measured as the cumulative computational cost expended during the optimization at each iteration $\IterOpt$.
+We impose the same initialization conditions for both the single-fidelity and the multifidelity algorithms.
+This initial setting includes: (i) the initial dataset of $\NumObs_0^{(\LevFid)}$ samples for each level of fidelity $\LevFid$ to compute the prior surrogate model of the objective function, (ii) the computational cost assigned to each level of fidelity $\CompCost^{(\LevFid)}$, and (iii) the maximum computational budget $\Budget_{max}$ allocated for each benchmark problem defined linearly with the dimensionality $\Dim$ of the problem $\Budget_{max}= 100 \Dim$.
 The initial dataset $\NumObs_0^{(\LevFid)}$ is obtained through Latin hypercube sampling for all the numerical experiments \cite{mckay1992latin} to ensure the full coverage of the range of the optimization variables.
+The computational budget $\Budget = \sum \CompCost_{\IterOpt}^{(\LevFid)}$ is quantified as the cumulative computational cost used during the optimization at each iteration $\IterOpt$.

 All the methods are based on the Gaussian processes surrogate model and its extension to the multifidelity setting.
-We implement the square exponential kernels for all the GP covariances, and use the maximum likelihood estimation approach to optimize the hyperparameters of the kernel and the mean function of the GP \cite{sobester2008engineering}.
+We implement the squared exponential kernels for all the GP covariances, and use the maximum likelihood estimation approach to optimize the hyperparameters of the kernel and the mean function of the GP \cite{sobester2008engineering}.